Introduction-to-Computer-Engineering/screensavers-for-the-micro-bit-babybeans/README.md

 ### SS 3
 The  random dot screensaver displays an led one at a time that gradually appears and then disappears.

+### SS 4
+The moving waves screensaver displays a vertical wave that moves from the left to the right.

 ## Demo URL